puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 2. Stop the puppet agent service with `sudo puppet resource service pe-puppet ensure=stopped`.
 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the console service with `sudo puppet resource service pe-httpd ensure=stopped`.
-5. Delete puppet agent's SSL credentials with `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
+5. Delete puppet agent's SSL credentials with `sudo rm -r /etc/puppetlabs/puppet/ssl/*`.
 6. Request an agent certificate from the CA puppet master with `sudo puppet agent -t`.
 The puppet master will autosign the request, and the puppet agent will fetch the certificate.

    The puppet agent will also try to do a full Puppet run, which will fail.
 This is as expected, so don't worry about it.

    If the master doesn't autosign the certificate in this step, you may have changed its autosign configuration.
 You'll need to manually sign the certificate ([see below][agent_certs]).
 7. Navigate to the console certs directory with `sudo cd /opt/puppet/share/puppet-dashboard/certs`.
 Stay in this directory for the following steps.
-8. Remove all the credentials in this directory with `sudo rm -rf /opt/puppet/share/puppet-dashboard/certs/*`.
+8. Remove all the credentials in this directory with `sudo rm -r /opt/puppet/share/puppet-dashboard/certs/*`.
 9. Run `sudo /opt/puppet/bin/rake RAILS_ENV=production cert:create_key_pair`.
 10. Run `sudo /opt/puppet/bin/rake RAILS_ENV=production cert:request`.
 The puppet master will autosign the request, and the script will fetch the certificate.